Did we save you a phone call, a wrong turn, or a 12% battery moment? Buy us a coffee.

 Frequently Asked Questions

 No. Cumberland Cove Campground does not allow EV charging on the property, so you'll need to arrive with enough range or charge nearby.
-The good news: there's DC fast charging right in Burnside from ChargePoint, so you won't have to go far.
 The campground's reasoning: plugging in an EV can strain the power system.

 Since Cumberland Cove Campground doesn't allow EV charging, you'll want to know your nearest options.
-There is DC fast charging right in Burnside from ChargePoint.
-Beyond that, Russell Springs is about 25 miles away with public DC fast charging.
+Check PlugShare or your vehicle's built-in charging map for the latest options near Burnside, Kentucky.
 Have your next charging stop figured out before you arrive.
 The peace of mind is worth the two minutes of planning.

 No. Cumberland Cove Campground does not allow EV charging, so it's not what you'd call EV-friendly.
 That doesn't mean you can't stay there with an EV.
-It just means you need to arrive charged and have a plan for your next charging stop.
-Fortunately, there's fast charging right in Burnside, so you're not stranded.
+It just means you should arrive charged and have a plan for your next charging stop.
 The campground's reasoning: plugging in an EV can strain the power system.

 Since Cumberland Cove Campground doesn't permit EV charging, you'll need to charge before you arrive or find a nearby station.
-There is DC fast charging right in Burnside from ChargePoint.
-Beyond that, Russell Springs is about 25 miles away with public DC fast charging.
+Check PlugShare, A Better Route Planner, or your vehicle's built-in charging map for public stations near Burnside, Kentucky.
 The campground's reasoning: plugging in an EV can strain the power system.

 Cumberland Cove Campground hasn't published a specific reason for their no-charging policy.
 Most campgrounds that restrict EV charging do so because of electrical infrastructure limitations.
 An EV drawing 40+ amps for hours can strain a system designed for RVs cycling through air conditioning and appliances.
 Lake Cumberland is worth the trip, but the 25 mile gap to the next charger beyond Burnside means you should not arrive on fumes.